About the course

 - Deliver a short pre-prepared classroom type teaching task or presentation

-- Present your degree, GCSE Maths and English certificates (and Science for Primary and KS2/3) and Photo ID for checking
+- Present your degree, GCSE Maths and English certificates and Photo ID for checking

 - Complete some paperwork including our Suitability for Teaching Declaration